dulalsaurab/new-mguard/README.md

 4. Attribute Authority, identity: /mguard/aa

-Run the following command to create a cert for each of the above identity `ndnsec key-gen <identity name>`.
+Run the following command to create a cert for each of the above identity `ndnsec key-gen -t r <identity name>`.
 This will create and store the cert in the default location i.e. ~/.ndn

+NOTE: `-t r` flag is used to create RSA keys (required by NAC-ABE), by default ECDSA are created by `ndnsec key-gen`

 Note: Above identities are just an example, not the strict requirement.
 Our examples use these identities so they are needed to run the examples properly.